3l3ali/BarberX/README.md

 ## 💈 About
-Frontend Angular Interface For a BarberShop (BarberX).
+Angular App for BarberX, a Barbershop With Service Beyond Expectations.

 ## 🔥 Technologies
 - Angular